Free Email Pattern Generator

 Enter a domain (and optionally a name), then click generate.

-How to predict email formats for any company
+How to predict company email formats by domain

-Most companies use a consistent email format across the organisation.
-If you know one person's email at a company, you can often predict the rest.
-Common patterns include first.last@domain, flast@domain, and first@domain.
+Most companies use a consistent email format across the entire organization.
+If you know one work email at a company — or even just the domain — you can usually predict the rest.
+The most common corporate email formats are first.last@domain, flast@domain, first@domain, and firstlast@domain, with a long tail of variations for first-initial, last-initial, separators, and tricky middle names.

-Enter a first name, last name, and domain to generate all person-specific variations.
-If you only have a domain, the tool generates common generic addresses like info@, contact@, sales@, and more — useful for initial company outreach when you don't yet have a specific contact name.
+Enter a first name, last name, and domain to generate every plausible person-specific work email in one go.
+If you only have a domain, switch to domain-only mode and the generator outputs common generic inboxes like info@, contact@, sales@, and hello@ — perfect for first-touch outreach when you don't yet have a specific contact name.
+Every generated email is automatically rolled into a Boolean search query so you can quickly check which addresses are actually published online.

 Frequently Asked Questions